urfave/cli/README.md

+# Work in Progress
+This package is not in a releasable state.
+Stay tuned as I try to crank this API out in the next week or so.

 # cli.go
 cli.go is simple, fast, and fun package for building command line apps in Go.
 The goal is to enable developers to write fast and distributable command line applications in an expressive way.